 sudo mysqldump -u root -p database_name > backup_database.sql

 Replace database_name with the actual database you wish to backup.
 Do that on all your databases.

 Uninstall MariaDB 10.0 or 10.1

-Now that you’ve taken a backup of your databases, you can now proceed to uninstall the older version of MariaDB. to do that, run the commands below.
+Now that you’ve taken a backup of your databases, you can continue to uninstall the older version of MariaDB.
+To do that, run the commands below.